Bridging the Gap Between Stable Marriage and Stable Roommates: A Parameterized Algorithm for Optimal Stable Matchings: Abstract

 \section{Abstract}

 In the Stable Roommates Problem (SR), a set of $2n$ agents rank one another in a linear order.
-The goal is to find a matching that is stable, one that has no pair of agents who mutually prefer each other over their assigned partners.
+The goal is to find a matching that is stable: one that has no pair of agents who mutually prefer each other over their assigned partners.
 We consider the problem of finding an {\it optimal} stable matching.
 Agents associate weights with each of their potential partners, and the goal is to find a stable matching that minimizes the sum of the associated weights.
-Efficient algorithms exist for finding optimal stable marriages in the Stable Marriage Problem (SM), but the problem is NP-hard for general SR instances.
+Efficient algorithms exist for finding an optimal stable matching in the Stable Marriage Problem (SM), but the problem is NP-hard for general SR instances.

 In this paper, we define a notion of structural distance between SR instances and SM instances, which we call the \emph{minimum crossing distance}.
-When an SR instance has minimum crossing distance $0$, the instance is structurally equivalent to an SM instance, and this structure can be exploited to find optimal stable matchings efficiently.
-More generally, we show that for an SR instance with minimum crossing distance $k$, optimal stable matchings can be computed in time $2^{O(k)} n^{O(1)}$.
-Thus, the optimal stable matching problem is fixed parameter tractable (FPT) with respect to minimum crossing distance.
+When an SR instance has minimum crossing distance $0$, the instance is structurally equivalent to an SM instance, and this structure can be exploited to find an optimal stable matching efficiently.
+More generally, we show that when an SR instance has minimum crossing distance $k$, an optimal stable matching can be computed in time $2^{O(k)} n^{O(1)}$.
+Thus, the optimal stable matching problem is fixed-parameter tractable (FPT) with respect to minimum crossing distance.